brimigs/cash-app-guide/README.md

 #[derive(Accounts)]
 #[instruction(recipient: Pubkey)]
 pub struct TransferFunds<'info> {
+    #[account(
+        mut,
-    #[account(mut, seeds = [user.key().as_ref()], bump)]
+        seeds = [b"cash-account", signer.key().as_ref()],
+        bump,
+    )]
     pub from_cash_account: Account<'info, CashAccount>,
+    #[account(
+        mut,
-    #[account(mut, seeds = [recipient.key().as_ref()], bump)]
+        seeds = [b"cash-account", recipient.key().as_ref()],
+        bump,
+    )]
     pub to_cash_account: Account<'info, CashAccount>,
     pub system_program: Program<'info, System>,
-    pub user: Signer<'info>,
+    pub signer: Signer<'info>,
 }
 ```

-In the above instruction, we are once again directly transferring lamports between accounts.
-The difference here is that the Context data structure `TransferFunds` consists of an additonal account.
+In the above instruction, the `TransferFunds` Context data structure consists of an additonal account.
+The Context is a macro-generated struct that includes references to all the accounts needed for the operation.
+Since we need information from both the sender and recipient accounts for this instruction, we need to include both accounts in the Context.

-Since the seeds for the cash account PDAs are created from the public key of the cash account owner, the instruction needs to take the recipient's publickey as a parameter and pass that to the `TransferFunds` Context data structure.
-Then the cash_account pda can be derived for both the `from_cash_account` and the `to_cash_account`.
+We are once again directly transferring lamports between accounts, since the program owns the `cash_account` account.
+Since the seeds for the cash account PDAs are created from the public key of the cash account owner, the instruction needs to take the recipient's public key as a parameter and pass that to the `TransferFunds` Context data structure.
+Then the `cash_account` PDA can be derived for both the `from_cash_account` and the `to_cash_account`.

-Because both of the accounts are listed in the `#[derive(Accounts)]` macro, they are deserialized and validated so you can simply call both of the accounts with the Context `ctx` to get the account info and them update the account balances from there.
+Since both of the accounts are listed in the `#[derive(Accounts)]` macro, they are deserialized and validated so you can simply call both of the accounts with the Context `ctx` to get the account info and them update the account balances from there.

 To be able to send funds to another user, similar to Cash App, both users must have created an account.
 This is because we are sending funds to the user's `cash_account` PDA, not the user's wallet.
 So each user needs to initialze a cash account by calling the `initialize_account` instruction to create their unique PDA derived from their wallet publickey.
 We'll need to keep this in mind when designing the UI/UX of the onboarding process for this dApp later on to ensure every user calls the `initialize_account` instruction when signing up for an account.

-Now the basic payment functionality is enabled, we want to be able to interact with friends.
+Now that the basic payment functionality is enabled, we want to be able to interact with friends.
 So we need to add instructions for adding friends, requesting payments from friends, and accepting/rejecting payment requests.

 Adding a friend is as simple as just pushing a new publickey to the `friends` vector in the `CashAccount` state.